Romidepsin and Lenalidomide in Treating Patients with Previously Untreated Peripheral T-Cell Lymphoma

 - Patients must have the ability to understand and the willingness to sign a written informed consent prior to registration

-- Patients with a diagnosis of any of the following are not eligible: * Anaplastic large cell lymphoma, ALK-positive * Adult T-cell lymphoma/leukemia (ATLL) * Anaplastic large-cell lymphoma, primary cutaneous type * Precursor T-lymphoblastic lymphoma/leukemia * Mycosis fungoides/Sezary syndrome (except transformed mycosis fungoides [MF]) * Natural killer (NK)-cell leukemia * T-cell granular lymphocytic leukemia * T-cell prolymphocytic leukemia
+- Patients with a diagnosis of any of the following are not eligible: * Anaplastic large cell lymphoma, ALK-positive * Anaplastic large-cell lymphoma, primary cutaneous type * Precursor T-lymphoblastic lymphoma/leukemia * Mycosis fungoides/Sezary syndrome (except transformed mycosis fungoides [MF]) * Natural killer (NK)-cell leukemia * T-cell granular lymphocytic leukemia * T-cell prolymphocytic leukemia

-- Patients must not have received prior systemic therapy for PTCL (except for corticosteroids for 10 or fewer days at any dose, no washout period required as long as they discontinue prior to starting study therapy); NOTE: topical treatment may have been given for prior existence of cutaneous lymphoma that has since become systemic PTCL; however, these topical therapies should be stopped at time of registration
+- Patients must not have received prior systemic therapy for PTCL (except for corticosteroids, which are permitted to treat lymphoma for 10 or fewer days at any dose; no washout period required as long as they discontinue prior to starting study therapy) * NOTE: Corticosteroids are permitted on study for treatment of any condition other than PTCL * NOTE: Topical treatment may have been given for prior existence of cutaneous lymphoma that has since become systemic PTCL; however, these topical therapies should be stopped at time of registration

 - Patients who have received any other histone deacetylase (HDAC) inhibitors or immunomodulatory (IMID) agents for any reason are not eligible